Sampling quantum states with inequality constraints: Examples

 \subsection{Bound entanglement}

 A bound entangled state is a state with non-distillable entanglement.
-It has drawn a lot of attention in the quantum information community since the prediction of its existence in 1998~\cite{PhysRevLett.80.5239}.
-Random samples of bound entangled states and the study of them is useful not only for the field of quantum information but also for mathematical interests.
+It has drawn a lot of attention in the quantum information community since the prediction of its existence in 1998~\cite{PhysRevLett.80.5239}; see \cite{Hiesmayr+2:25} for a recent review.
+Random samples of bound entangled states are useful not only for the field of quantum information but also for mathematical interests.
 On the one hand, states with bound entanglement provide a testbed for studying the relation between entanglement, steering, and Bell-type nonlocality~\cite{PhysRevLett.113.050404, PhysRevLett.124.050401}; on the other hand, bound entangled states enable the study of positive maps from a different perspective~\cite{HORODECKI19961}.
 Moreover, despite being highly mixed, such states are potentially useful for quantum cryptography and quantum metrology~\cite{PhysRevLett.94.200501,Czekaj2015}.

-While it is currently unknown if all bound entangled states have a positive partial transpose (PPT), we do know that all entangled PPT states are bound entangled~\cite{PhysRevLett.80.5239}, and a PPT state is surely entangled if the cross norm or realignment (CCNR) criterion is met \cite{CCNR}.
+While it is currently unknown if all bound entangled states have a positive partial transpose (PPT), we do know that all entangled PPT states are bound entangled~\cite{PhysRevLett.80.5239}, and a PPT state is surely entangled if the computable cross norm or realignment (CCNR) criterion is met \cite{CCNR}.
 Taken together, then, the two conditions

 are sufficient to ensure bound entanglement.
 Here, $\{\mu^{\ }_{\mathrm{PT}}\}$ is the set of eigenvalues of the partial transpose of the density matrix $\rho$ and $R$ is the sum of the singular values of the realigned matrix $\tilde\rho$ \cite[Eq.~(5)]{CCNR}.
-Examples of bound entangled states are studied in the literature; see, e.g., Refs.~\cite{PhysRevLett.80.5239, PhysRevLett.113.050404,HORODECKI1997333, UPBBECon,BEcon2,Kay2011,Kye2015,PhysRevA.94.020302,BEUCPB}.
+Examples of bound entangled states are studied in the literature; see, for example, References~\cite{PhysRevLett.80.5239, PhysRevLett.113.050404,HORODECKI1997333, UPBBECon,BEcon2,Kay2011,Kye2015,PhysRevA.94.020302,BEUCPB}.
 They are often given as special constructions of states in some particular parameter families.
-A more general way of constructing bound entangled states which allows the generation of a random sample has also been presented in Ref.~\cite{PhysRevA.97.032319}, but it only works for bipartite systems with equal dimensions.
+A more general way of constructing bound entangled states which allows the generation of a random sample has also been presented in Reference~\cite{PhysRevA.97.032319}, but it only works for bipartite systems with equal dimensions.

+\begin{specialtable}[!b] { Parameters used for the SCMC sampling (${\times\to\bullet}$) reported in Figures~\ref{fig:BE1} and \ref{fig:BE2}: number $N_{\tau}$ of intermediate distributions, tolerance $a_e$ for the entanglement constraint, tolerance $a_p$ for the PPT constraint, yield of bound entangled states, and CPU time per distribution step.}